$30 Mail-in Rebate on ENERGY STAR® Qualified Refrigerators

 Generally, the larger the appliance, the greater the energy consumption.
 The most energy-efficient refrigerators are typically 16-20 cubic feet.

-Consider retiring the old refrigerator in your basement or garage and earn $50.
+Consider retiring the old refrigerator in your basement or garage and earn a monetary reward.

 Check the yellow EnergyGuide label.